 'Legacy' by James Kerr is a wonderful book that charts their success, distilling it into 15 lessons in leadership.
 The first of these lessons is “sweep the sheds”.
 This is the idea that no player ever becomes too big to do the small things that need doing.
 Even the Captain (probably the most famous rugby player in the world at any one time) sweeps out the changing rooms after games.
 Sweeping the sheds is a collective practise to keep the players and the team humble.

 Individuals within teams

 Every team is made up of individuals who all bring something different to the table.

-All this said, teams are also a lot more than the sum of its parts.
+All this said, teams are also a lot more than the sum of their parts.
 There is a beauty in bringing together very distinct individuals to form a team.
 Through the coming together, new ideas are sparked.
 New creativity is inspired.
 In a healthy way, new competition can be fostered.
 We can help bring out the best in others, leading others to help bring out the best in us.
 As the common cliché declares:

 A common goal to galvanise the individuals within the team, firstly in commitment to one another, and secondly, to a common vision, can make a team more effective.
-And there are certainly tools that can help with this - like personality profiling.
+And there are certainly tools that can help with this - like psychometric profiling.

-What is personality profiling?
+What is psychometric profiling?